leka/moti/USE.md

 Some explanations:

 *	`moti.cpp` is the main program file that will be compiled for the robot - the name can change but must the same as its directory.
-*	`Makefile` is the filed use for compilation
+*	`Makefile` is the file used to compile the code.
 *	`./lib` is the folder where you want to put the different `behaviors` needed for your program.
 You can put them all in `lib` or create sub directories, it depends on you.
-The more files you have the better it is to organize things properly
+The more files you have the better it is to organize things properly.

+### Threads and procedures

-Each `behavior` has to run in its own `thread` with a `NORMALPRIO`, in order for Moti to run its own basic services.
+Each `behavior` has to run in its own `thread` with a `NORMALPRIO`.
+This ensures that Moti is able to run its own basic services.

 Each behavior has a `msg_t thread(void* arg)` function and 3 procedures: